ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Media Types Registry

-This section registers the following media type [@RFC2046] in the IANA "Media Types" registry <xref target="IANA.MediaTypes"/> in the manner described in [@RFC6838].
+This section registers the following media type [@RFC2046] in the IANA "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838].

 ### application/jpt {#jpt_media_type}